-The background of the User Agent’s drawing window is transparent by default.
-Thus, for example, if any element in the web page (such as a table cell) includes a CSS style attribute "background-color: transparent" then video content presented by the Receiver Media Player (see Section 4.2) can be visible.
+The background of the User Agent’s drawing window might be transparent by default, nevertheless, it is recommended that Broadcaster Applications explicitly specify the areas desired to be opaque or transparent to maintain consistency across Receivers.
+Thus, for example, if any element in the web page (such as a table cell) includes a CSS style attribute "background-color: transparent", and that area is not covered by another layer with an opaque element, then video content presented by the Receiver Media Player (see Section 4.2) might be visible in that area.
 Note that certain areas can be specified as transparent while others are opaque.

 Full Screen